tsy24/tp/docs/DeveloperGuide.md

        Expected: Task B should be displayed.
 Date of Task B in this display should be `2021-11-19`.

     6. Some other incorrect `viewSchedule` commands to try (error details shown in status message):
-        * Date that has already passed: `viewSchedule 2021-11-11` <br> Expected: Program should output error that the date has already passed.
+        * Date input has already passed: `viewSchedule 2021-11-11`
-        * Not formatting the date correctly: `viewSchedule 16-12-2021` <br> Expected: Program should output error that date should be in yyyy-mm-dd format.
+        * Not formatting the date correctly in yyyy-mm-dd format: `viewSchedule 16-12-2021`

 ### Saving data